toolbuilder/await-for-it/docs/makechainable.md

 # Make Chainable

 Use the two methods here to build your own custom chainable async iterables.
+See [customization](./customization.md) for a walkthrough.

 The file 'src/chainable.js' shows how this package uses these methods to create [ChainableClass](./ChainableClass.md) and [chainable](./chainable.md) from the functional API.

 -   [makeChainableClass][1]
 -   [makeChainableFactory][3]